oliverxu42/COMP39-9900/Week01.md

 ### Team Formation
 - [ ] Form a team of 5-6 members (ideally 6)
 - [ ] Decide on a Scrum Master (their role is to manage the project and play a leadership role, they contribute *slightly* less code)
+- [ ] Assign a Product Owner (their primary role is to manage communications with the client)
 - [ ] Come up with a team name (include your course code (only the last four digits) and the enrolled lab code as a prefix e.g. 3900T09ACoolTeam), register your team on Moodle!

 ### Jira and GitHub Classroom